Friday's Scottish Gossip

-Scottish Gossip: Rangers, Colak, Danilo, McCrorie, Arfield, Celtic, Rieder, Aberdeen
+Scottish Gossip: Rangers, Colak, Danilo, McCrorie, Arfield, Celtic, Rieder, Hibs, Doig, Aberdeen

 Last updated on .From the section Scottish